-Communit y, Engageme nt and To ensure that the Governing Body of the school reflects the composition and views of All stakeholders feel represented by the Governing Body Actively seek to recruit people from a range of backgrounds to the Governing Body.
-GB / SLT Ongoing Literature TBD Extended Services the wider community R, D, G, RB, SO, A 1, 2, 3,4
+To ensure that the Governing All stakeholders feel represented by the Actively seek to recruit people from a range of backgrounds to the Governing Body.
+GB / SLT Ongoing Literature TBD

+Body of the Governing Body

+Communit school reflects

+y, the

+Engageme composition

+nt and and views of

+Extended the wider

+Services community

-St Mary's CE Primary School: Accessibility Plan 2020 - 2023
+St Mary's CE Primary School: Accessibility Plan 2023-2026

-A. Gathering Informati ion Target Actions 2020 - 2021 2021 - 2022 2022 - 2023 Responsibility To implement and Maintain a register of children with a disability SENDco maintain a monitoring Monitor patterns of attendance HT/DHT/EWO system to support pupils with a disability Monitor participation in off-site activities and residential visits Teachers Record and monitor pupil achievements through home/school books, termly pupil centred review meetings, provision maps and pupil progress meetings HT/SENDco/Teachers To ensure the needs and aspirations of groups of Carry out parent, pupil, stakeholder discussions to seek the views of those with disabilities HT/GovsSENDco users are met and understood Enable potential pupils with disabilities to view the school and identify any changes that may be required.
+A. Gathering Informati ion Target Actions 2023 - 2024 2024 - 2025 2025 - 2026 Responsibility To implement and Maintain a register of children with a disability SENDco maintain a monitoring Monitor patterns of attendance HT/DHT/EWO system to support pupils with a disability Monitor participation in off-site activities and residential visits • Teachers Record and monitor pupil achievements through home/school books, termly pupil centred review meetings, provision maps and pupil progress meetings HT/SENDco/Teachers To ensure the needs and aspirations of groups of Carry out parent, pupil, stakeholder discussions to seek the views of those with disabilities HT/GovsSENDco users are met and understood Enable potential pupils with disabilities to view the school and identify any changes that may be required.
 HT/Govs Provide hirers of provision for disabled as requested. • HT/Govs

-B. Increasing the extent B. Increasing the extent to which disabled pupils have access to the school curriculum Target Actions 2020 - 2021 2021 - 2022 2022 - 2023 Responsibility To ensure the school develops children's Review PHSE curriculum to ensure disability awareness is taught effectively PSHE Lead awareness of disability Provide opportunities for children to meet with people with a variety of disabilities PSHE &amp; PE Lead, Sports Development Review provision in other areas of the curriculum e.g. PE, computing Subject Leaders Purchase books and other resources that promote positive images of disability Literacy leader &amp; Subject Leaders Invite disabled speakers/visitor to school assemblies events HT/ DHT/ Teachers To ensure pupils have full access to learning activities including trips and extra Risk assessment prior to trips HT/Govs/ Teachers curricular activities Plan trips and activities with parents to ensure access Teachers Appropriate deployment of adults and peer support, including during unstructured times • SLT Pupil Centred Reviews held termly to ensure access to a curriculum that is tailored to the individual needs of a child with SEND SENDCo /Teachers
+B. Increasing the extent to which disabled pupils have access to the school curriculum Target Actions 2023 - 2024 2024 - 2025 2025 - 2026 Responsibility To ensure the school develops children's Review RHSE curriculum to ensure disability awareness is taught effectively PSHE Lead awareness of disability Provide opportunities for children to meet with people with a variety of disabilities PSHE &amp; PE Lead, Sports Development Review provision in other areas of the curriculum e.g. PE, computing Subject Leaders Purchase books and other resources that promote positive images of disability Literacy leader & Subject Leaders Invite disabled speakers/visitor to school assemblies events • HT/ DHT/ Teachers To ensure pupils have full access to learning activities including trips and extra Risk assessment prior to trips HT/Govs/ Teachers curricular activities Plan trips and activities with parents to ensure access Teachers Appropriate deployment of adults and peer support, including during unstructured times • SLT

-Provide support for pupils to ensure they can access out of hours activities Teachers To ensure staff are appropriately trained Ensure that staff are able to identify and cope with children with disabilities such as dyslexia, ADHD, diabetes, epilepsy etc. HT/SENDCo Ensure Teachers, TAs and Governors have access to specific training for disability issues e.g. moving and handling training.
+Pupil Centred Reviews held termly to ensure access to a curriculum that is tailored to the individual needs of a child with SEND SENDCo /Teachers Provide support for pupils to ensure they can access out of hours activities Teachers To ensure staff are appropriately trained Ensure that staff are able to identify and cope with children with disabilities such as spina bifida, dyslexia, ADHD, diabetes, epilepsy etc. HT/SENDCo Ensure Teachers, TAs and Governors have access to specific training for disability issues e.g. moving and handling training.
 HT/SENDCo Ensure that all staff can differentiate the curriculum and are aware of SEND resources.
 HT/SLT